Notice: This page requires JavaScript to function properly.

 Cloud Structured Storage

-You already know how cloud technologies work, how we can store various data in cloud storage, and how we can set up our own small server to interact with.
+You already understand how cloud technologies work, how we can store different data in cloud storage, and how we can set up our own small server to interact with.

-This is enough for surface-level programming of a full-fledged web application.
+This is enough for basic programming of a complete web application.
 We can create various web pages hosted on our EC2 instance.
-Also, we can store various media and even styles for this web page on an S3 bucket, which we can also easily create.
+Additionally, we can store various media and even styles for this web page in an S3 bucket, which we can also easily set up.

-But for a full-fledged web application, we lack one very important detail - that's a database.
-After all, we need somewhere to store user data or our product information.
-You might think that all of this could simply be stored in an S3 bucket, but we need this information to be structured, and we need to be able to retrieve data from there using regular SQL.
+However, for a full-fledged web application, there's one crucial detail missing — that's a database.
+After all, we need a place to store user data or our product information.
+You might think all of this could simply be stored in an S3 bucket, but we need this information to be structured, and we need to be able to retrieve data from it using regular SQL.

-To achieve hosting a database in the cloud, we will use RDS:
+To host a database in the cloud, we will use RDS.

 Why RDS?

-If you've explored the AWS website, you might have seen that there are many different options for cloud database selection.
-You might wonder, "Why RDS?"
+If you've browsed the AWS website, you may have noticed that there are many different options for cloud database selection.

 RDS stands out for its fully managed services, supporting various popular database engines like MySQL, PostgreSQL, and SQL Server.
-With features such as automated backups and scalability, RDS streamlines database management, making it a compelling choice for cloud databases.
+With features such as automated backups and scalability, RDS simplifies database management, making it an attractive option for cloud databases.

 1. What is AWS RDS?